Pompeii, only 22 km (14 miles) southeast of Naples, is ideal for a day trip.

 The quickest and least expensive method is to take a direct train from Naples to Pompeii.

-If you decide to change trains along the way, it won’t just extend your journey time by an hour, but will also be significantly more expensive than taking the direct train.
+Changing trains along the way will extend your journey time by an hour and will be significantly more expensive than taking the direct train.

 Every day, the first direct train leaves Naples at about 5.30 am, and the last train leaves at 9.30 pm on weekdays and 6.30 pm on weekends.